Taptap Send Referral Code 2026: €10 Bonus on Your First Transfer

 Taptap Send makes heavy use of its referral programme as a growth lever.
 The benefits available:

-• Free transfer: the fees on the first transfer are waived
+• Free transfer: on some campaigns, the fees on the first transfer are waived

-• Boosted exchange rate: a preferential rate on the first transfer
+• Boosted exchange rate: an occasional preferential rate on the first transfer

-Taptap Send referral is two-way: the referrer also receives a bonus when their referee completes their first qualifying transfer.
+Taptap Send referral is two-way: the referrer also receives a bonus when their referee completes their first qualifying transfer, up to 20 referrals per 30 days; rewards expire after 90 days (Taptap Send's official terms).

 Security and regulation of Taptap Send